OTOPLASTY IN HOUSTON, TX

 New ears or parts of ears can be constructed through otoplasty for patients who are missing them due to birth defects, severe injuries, or skin cancer.

-As one of the leading providers of otoplasty in Houston, Texas, our team of plastic surgeons at Memorial Plastic Surgery offers this procedure to create a more aesthetic appearance that will boost our patients’ confidence and self-esteem.
+As one of the leading providers of otoplasty in Houston and Webster, Texas, our facial plastic surgeons, led by Dr. Tyler McElwee, offers this procedure to create a more aesthetic appearance that will boost our patients’ confidence and self-esteem.

 Otoplasty with our surgeons is performed using minimally invasive techniques that promote natural-looking results with less downtime and scarring.
 Having performed hundreds of otoplasty procedures, we use our experience to help patients, especially younger ones, overcome their fears with excellent care throughout the entire process.